TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 likelihood that a good would emerge as a medium of exchange.

-It is not easy to test a theory like Menger's: it is unlikely that society will allow the interested scientist to wipe clean all members knowledge of money and wait to see if a medium of exchange spontaneously emerges.
+It is not easy to test a theory like Menger's: it is unlikely that society will allow the interested scientist to wipe clean all members' knowledge of money and wait to see if a medium of exchange spontaneously emerges.
 (Examples like the WWII POWs who used cigarettes as money are somewhat tarnished by the fact that such prisoners already had experience with using money.)
 However,